attilaboth/Java-Best-Practices-outline-/README.md

 # Creating Objects
   - Consider static factory methods instead of constructors
   - Consider a builder when faced with many constructor parameters
+    - Effective Java / VehicleBuilder Example
   - Prefer try-with-resources to try-finally

 # Methods Common to All Objects